mzollin/hackvent2019_ctf_writeup/02/README.md

 # Day 02: HV19.02 Triangulation
 For this challenge we got an .stl file, wich holds a 3D object, in this case a big christmas ball ornament.
-As I didn't want to install blender and the countless online STL viewers couldn't edit the ornament to peek inside, I used a tool that comes with Windows 10 - 3D Builder - which worked reasonably well.
+As I didn't want to install blender and the countless online STL viewers couldn't edit the ornament to peek inside, I used 3D Builder, a tool that comes with Windows 10 and which worked reasonably well.
 I used the "split" function to cut off the top and bottom parts of the ornament to reveal the 2D barcode hidden inside:

 ![](windows_3D_builder.png)